Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 Filtering is a useful technique for optimizing graph visualization when it is not necessary or practical to display the entire graph.
 By allowing users to select specific attributes or elements of interest, filtering can help to reduce visual clutter and improve the readability and clarity of the graph.
 As a result, users can create a small, informative graph that is tailored to their specific needs and interests, making it easier to extract valuable insights and information from data.

 The advantage of filtering is that it can be applied at both the attribute level, where nodes are filtered based on the selected attributes, and the structural level, where users can directly select elements of interest on the graph and hide unrelated data.
-This is illustrated in Figure 1 below.
+The last approach is illustrated in Figure 1 below.

 <p align="center">
     <img src="img/path_filtering.png" alt="sparsification" title="Sparsification" width="700"/><br/>